XanaduAI/MrMustard/doc/code/physics/representations.rst

-The Fock-Bargmann and Fock Representations
+The representations of quantum objects
 ==========================================

 .. currentmodule:: mrmustard.physics.representations